 The concept spread and developed internationally, initially gaining support as an option to the FIDIC Orange Book in 1994 and as an option to the Red Book in 1996, then as a mandatory requirement throughout the 1998 Test Edition of the FIDIC suite of contracts.
-Jaynes notes that FIDIC retrenched without much explanation from the position of a mandatory DAB in the Red book to merely optional in the Yellow and Silver books.1 However, by this stage the non-binding recommendation had changed into a binding decision, thus transforming the recommendation process, that was often honoured because of the parties respect for the board members, into a binding dispute resolution procedure.2
+Jaynes notes that FIDIC retrenched without much explanation from the position of a mandatory DAB in the Red book to merely optional in the Yellow and Silver books.
+However, by this stage the non-binding recommendation had changed into a binding decision, thus transforming the recommendation process, that was often honoured because of the parties respect for the board members, into a binding dispute resolution procedure.
+Figure 1994 and 1994 and 1994 and 1995 and 1996, then as a mandatory requirement throughout the 1998 Test Edition of the FIDIC suite of contracts.